Kamasutra: The Revenge

-Kamasutra: The Tale of Revenge is an epic erotic drama film written and directed by Rupesh Paul.
-The film was announced at Cannes Film Festival 2012, by Paul after the premiere of his movie, Saint Dracula 3D, at the festival.
-Set in a historical backdrop,it is the journey of a poignant love amidst deceit and combat.
-Based on Vatsyayana's ancient Sanskrit literature, the movie narrates the tale of the forbidden world of sex and sensuality and how it transforms one's body,mind, and soul.
+Kamasutra: The Revenge is an epic erotic drama film written and directed by Rupesh Paul.
+The film was announced at Cannes Film Festival, by Paul after the premiere of his movie, Saint Dracula 3D, at the festival.
+Set in a historical backdrop, it is the journey of a poignant love amidst deceit and combat.
+Based on Vatsyayana's ancient Sanskrit literature, the movie narrates the tale of the forbidden world of sex and sensuality and how it transforms one's body, mind, and soul.

 Synopsis

 A young and beautiful princess is robbed of her dreams when forced to accept a Middle-aged King as her husband.
-Seething with hatred and revenge comes another princess who is bound to destroy the King and his Kingdom.
+Seething with hatred and revenge comes another princess who is bound to destroy the king and his kingdom.
 Just like in a game of chess, one wrong move from the princess changes the course of her destiny.

-As the tussle between love and betrayal continues - the question remains: Who will win this game - Love or Vengeance.
+As the tussle between love and betrayal continues - the question remains: who will win this game - love or vengeance?

 Cast

 Production

-Kamasutra was produced under the house of Rupesh Paul Productions Limited and presented by G J Entertainments.
+Kamasutra: The Revenge was produced under the house of Rupesh Paul Productions Limited and presented by G J Entertainments.
 The story has been written by the director.
 The film is co-produced and designed by Sohan Roy, and Dr George John is the executive producer.

-Rupesh Paul said: Later in June 2016 he went against this and stated: "My film was mistaken as an erotica but it is a war film."